wwalterr/weather/README.md

 make start
 ```

-Open the API at [localhost:4000/docs](http://localhost:4000/docs).
-Choose one code from this [list](https://tgftp.nws.noaa.gov/data/observations/metar/decoded) to use the API.
+Open the API at [localhost:4000/docs](http://localhost:4000/docs) and choose one code from this [list](https://tgftp.nws.noaa.gov/data/observations/metar/decoded) to use the API.

+## Test

 ## Contributing